 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Chile has adopted a commercial policy to open and diversify markets for its agricultural and food products, with a special focus in the Chinese market.
-Chile has 30 trade agreements that cover 65 markets.
+Chile has adopted a commercial policy to open and diversify markets for its agricultural and food products.
+Chile has 31 international trade agreements that cover 65 markets.

 Chilean Processed Food Industry

 In 2021, food and beverage processing represented 13.5 percent of Chile’s exports, at $12.8 billion.
 The food processing industry is the second largest economic export sector after mining.
 According to ProChile, the Chilean Export Promotion Agency, the food processing sector employs 368,316 workers.
 The United States maintained its position as the second largest supplier of consumer-oriented products to the Chilean market with a 14 percent market share after Brazil.

 Chilean food processors sell their products nationally or internationally.
 The Foreign Investment Agency of Chile (InvestChile) reports that 54 percent of Chile’s total food production is destined for the domestic market, and 46 percent is exported to more than 190 countries worldwide.

 The Chilean food and beverage processing industry consists of more than 98,890 food processing companies.
 Some large international companies use their production plants in Chile to serve other markets in Latin America.
 Chilean food processing companies sell 60 percent of all processed food products to supermarkets and hypermarkets.
 A smaller share, 38 percent, of packaged food is sold through smaller retailers such as mom-and-pop shops and food/drink specialists.

 There are three main reasons for Chilean companies to import food products and ingredients: (1) If the products are not available domestically through local production (2) if it is cheaper to import rather than buy domestically; or (3) if imported products offer a higher quality than those available in the domestic market.